 Working with negative numbers is an important skill in math.
-Negative values are commonly used with scales that go below zero, such as the Fahrenheit scale for temperature.
-Decreasing a quantity can be treated as a negative increase.
+Negative values are common with scales that go below zero, such as the Fahrenheit scale for temperature.
+You can treat a decreasing quantity as a negative increase.
 The TI-84 Plus, a graphing calculator, has a special key you use to enter a negative number.

 Turn on the calculator by pressing the "ON" key in the bottom left corner.

 Press the (-) key in the bottom right corner to make a negative sign.
-It does not work to use the subtraction button as a negative sign.
+Be aware that the subtraction button does not work as a negative sign.

 Enter Numerical Value

 Enter a number using the keyboard.
 For example, pressing (-) and then 3 will display "-3," which corresponds to the value of negative three.
 You can make a number of any size a negative number.

 Enter the rest of your calculation.
 You can use the same mathematical operations for negative values as you would with positive values.